morepath/morepath-cookiecutter/README.md

     env/bin/pip install -e '.[test]'

-You can now run your application using the following command:
+You can now run your application using either of the following commands:

     env/bin/run-app
+    env/bin/python -m mypackage

 Once the application is running you can open it in your browser under [http://localhost:5000](http://localhost:5000).